 We used a 3.85 percent mortgage rate on a 30-year fixed-rate loan, itemized federal tax deductions, and a 25% tax bracket to compare the expenses of owning vs renting for young house purchasers.
 Using such assumptions, buying is not only 23 percent less expensive than renting nationwide, but it is also less expensive in 98 of the country’s top 100 markets.

-But personal choices aside, here are the current economic conditions that influence today’s market for Millennials deciding whether to rent or buy Real Estate.
-Nationally, home price growth has outpaced rent growth since 2012.
-That favors the rent side of the buy vs. rent equation.
-However, interest rates have returned to near historic lows, now at about 3.85%, after climbing to 4% or higher in 2013 and 2014.
-In October 2012, rates were about 3.4% for a 30-year-fixed rate mortgage.
-In that year, young households found that it was 28% cheaper to buy than rent.
+But, putting personal preferences aside, here are the present economic conditions that are influencing today’s market for Millennials considering whether to rent or buy Real Estate.
+Since 2012, national home price growth has surpassed rent increase.
+The rent side of the buy vs. rent equation benefits from this.
+However, after increasing to 4 percent or higher in 2013 and 2014, interest rates have dropped to near historic lows, now hovering around 3.85 percent.
+For a 30-year fixed rate mortgage in October 2012, rates were around 3.4 percent.
+In that year, young families discovered that buying a home was 28 percent less expensive than renting.